-25.1 Effective January 11, 2015, employees shall earn and may accumulate vacation time as indicated below:
+25. 1 Employees shall earn and may accumulate vacation time as indicated below:

-YEARS OF SERVICE HOURS EARNED MONTHLY HOURS EARNED ANNUALLY MAXIMUM HOURS OF ACCUMULATION
+YEARS OF SERVICE HOURS EARNED HOURS EARNED MAXIMUM HOURS OF ACCUMULATION

 1 to 4 6 2/3 80 160

 5 - 9 10 120 240

 10 - 14 13 1/3 160 320

-15 - 19 14 1/16 170 340

-20 - 24 15 180 360

-25+ 16 2/3 200 400

-- 25.2 No employee may accumulate, nor have current credit for, more hours than the maximum accumulation provided above.
+25.2 No employee may accumulate, nor have current credit for, more hours than the maximum accumulation provided above.
 Management may not unreasonably deny a request to take vacation.
 The employee is responsible to request vacation in a reasonable timely manner.
-When an employee is denied vacation time which causes his/her accumulation to reach the maximum accrual limit and the employee requested the vacation ninety (90) days in advance of the vacation period, then any excess accrual caused by the denial shall be paid in cash at the employees regular rate of pay. - 25.3 Employees shall be employed by the CITY for one (1) complete year prior to using any vacation.
-However, in unusual circumstances, the Department Head may approve use of vacation time prior to the employee completing one (1) complete year with the CITY. - 25.4 Vacation scheduling shall be approved by the CITY prior to being taken with due regard for the employee's needs and the CITY'S need to provide services.
+When an employee is denied vacation time which causes his/her accumulation to reach the maximum accrual limit and the employee requested the vacation ninety (90) days in advance of the vacation period, then any excess accrual caused by the denial shall be paid in cash at the employees regular rate of pay.

+25.3 Employees shall be employed by the CITY for one (1) complete year prior to using any vacation.
+However, in unusual circumstances, the Department Head may approve use of vacation time prior to the employee completing one (1) complete year with the CITY.

+25.4 Vacation scheduling shall be approved by the CITY prior to being taken with due regard for the employee's needs and the CITY'S need to provide services.

-- 25.5 Vacation shall not be used for industrial injury leave or to extend a date of retirement. - 25.6 Employees shall be paid, at the regular hourly rate, for all accumulated vacation, up to the maximum, upon leaving CITY employment.
-In the event of the death of an employee, the employee's beneficiaries as designated on City insurance forms shall receive this vacation pay. - 25.7 Part-time employees shall accrue vacation time on a prorated basis based on years of service. - 25.8 The Time Savings Plan as outlined in Finance Department Accounting Services Procedure II-10 allows employees to buy time off for supplementing vacation, holiday, or other compensatory time off.
-The Time Savings Plan (TSP) will be made available to OE3 employees effective July 1, 2003 under the same terms and conditions it is offered to any other bargaining unit.
+25.5 Vacation shall not be used for industrial injury leave or to extend a date of retirement.

+25.6 Employees shall be paid, at the regular hourly rate, for all accumulated vacation, up to the maximum, upon leaving CITY employment.
+In the event of the death of an employee, the employee's beneficiaries as designated on City insurance forms shall receive this vacation pay.

+25.7 Part-time employees shall accrue vacation time on a prorated basis based on years of service.

+25.8 The Time Savings Plan - as outlined in Finance Department Accounting Services Procedure II-10 allows employees to buy time off for supplementing vacation, holiday, or other compensatory time off.
+If still in effect, the Time Savings Plan (TSP) will be made available to OE3 employees effective July 1, 2003 under the same terms and conditions it is offered to any other bargaining unit.